MON - FRI 8AM - 5PM

 5. Explosions and Fire

-Whole house generators can end up causing fires and explosions for various reasons, so you should choose the best installation location.
+Generators can end up causing fires and explosions for various reasons, so you should choose the best installation location.

 First, overloading generators can lead to explosions and fires.
-Also, if you use the wrong cables to connect backup generators to your existing electrical system, they can overheat and start a fire.
+Also, if you use the wrong cables to connect generators to your existing electrical system, they can overheat and start a fire.
 If flammable items are nearby, the fire could spread quickly, and you could lose your home.

 In addition, generator parts tend to be hot when the equipment is in use and immediately after it has been switched off.
 Therefore, they can cause severe burns if you come into contact with them.